choi-jiwoo/financialdatapy/README.md

 # financialdatapy

 `financialdatapy` is a package for getting a fundamental financial data of a company.
-Currently it supports financial data of companies listed in United States (NASDAQ, NYSE) and Korea Exchange (KOSPI, KOSDAQ).
-The user can see the company's latest financial statement reported, standard financials, and historical stock price. `financialdatapy` will be a good choice for research purposes, and making an investment portfolio.
+Currently it supports financial data of companies listed in United States (NASDAQ, NYSE) and South Korea (KOSPI, KOSDAQ).

+User can see the company's latest financial statement reported, standard financials, and historical stock price. `financialdatapy` will be a good choice for research purposes, and managing an investment portfolio.

 ## Installation